Frederick Thomas Bidlake

 Frederick Thomas Bidlake (13 March 1867 – 17 September 1933) was an English racing cyclist of the late 19th century, who became one of the most notable administrators of British road bicycle racing during the early 20th century.
-The annual Bidlake Memorial Prize, was instituted in his memory.
+The annual Bidlake Memorial Prize was instituted in his memory.
 He was a timekeeper in cycling, motorcycling and for seaplane races in the 1930s.

+Early life

+Frederick Thomas Bidlake was born in Islington on 13 March 1867.

 Racing cyclist

 Bidlake favoured the tricycle, winning championships and setting national records, often beating bicycle riders.
-In 1893, he set a 24-hour tricycle record of 410 mi at Herne Hill velodrome in south London.
-It still stood when he died.
+In 1893, he set a 24-hour tricycle record of 410 mi at Herne Hill velodrome in south London that still stood when he died.
 At one time, he held all national tricycle records from 50 mi to 24-hour, plus place-to-place records, and records on the tandem tricycle.
-As a member of the North Road Cycling Club, he helped organise a rebel individual time trial, on 5 October 1895, at a time when the National Cyclists' Union had banned racing on roads.
+As a member of the North Road Cycling Club he helped organise a rebel individual time trial, on 5 October 1895, at a time when the National Cyclists' Union had banned racing on roads.

 Bidlake's Road Record Association records: